nareynolds/vagrant-chef-solo-anaconda3/README.md

 ## Quickstart

-The [Vagrantfile](Vagrantfile) is written to get your Anaconda environment up and running with minimal effort (though it will take at least a few minutes to download the Anaconda installer itself):
+The [Vagrantfile](Vagrantfile) is written to get your Anaconda environment up and running with minimal effort (though it will take at least a few minutes to download the Anaconda installer itself).

 ```bash
 # change working directory